fdb/slarg-website/outreach/bayt-aziz-_-beloved-home.md

 ---
 Initiated and curated by Sint Lucas Antwerp and [Stadscanvas](https://www.fameus.be/stadscanvas)

+Project week at Fameus, pop-up exhibition at [Museum Plantin-Moretus](https://museumplantinmoretus.be/en/museum-plantin-moretus)

 Concept & design: Fareed Aziz, g﻿uided by Fareed Aziz

-Project week at Fameus, pop-up exhibition at [Museum Plantin-Moretus](https://museumplantinmoretus.be/en/museum-plantin-moretus)
+We looked into the notion of ‘home’ by using our subjective and collective memory archives as an inspiration.
+What is our understanding of ‘the self’ and ‘the other’ and the dynamicity of their coexistence?
+What does ‘belonging’ mean?
+How can we look at ‘individuality’ versus ‘collectivity’ and look at ways of grounding ourselves?
+We archived our happy memories, and shared stories without dissociating ourselves from the real world.

 More info: [Ruth Razan Loos](https://slarg.be/people/ruth-razan-loos/)